You need to submit rent receipts if the total rent that you declare for a full-year (12 months) is more than INR 1 lakh.

 HRA Rent Paid Proof

-HRA rent paid proof is not required but can be requested by income tax officer if they have suspicion on your rent receipts.
+HRA rent paid proof is not required but can be requested by income tax officer if they have a suspicion about your rent receipts.

 The best proofs are rent paid using bank cheque or online money transfers to landlord’s bank account.